-We've created a host of code-focused tutorials that will help you get
+We've created a host of code-focused tutorials that help you get started with TimescaleDB.

 Most of these tutorials require a working installation of TimescaleDB.

 - Introduction to TimescaleDB: The tried and true tutorial for learning TimescaleDB.